 Please note that there are only two ways to know for sure if your cat is a purebred Ragdoll:

-If the cat takes a DNA test - this can confirm or deny that the cat is a Ragdoll.
-If your cat does not have papers from a breeder, then the only way to confirm that it is a Ragdoll is by performing a DNA test.
+2. If the cat takes a DNA test – this can confirm or deny that the cat is a Ragdoll.
+If your cat does not have papers from a breeder, then the only way to verify that it is a Ragdoll is by performing a DNA test.

-Aside from these two official methods on how to identify a ragdoll cat can be done by analyzing the cat, which you can read more about here.
+Aside from these two official methods, how identifying a Ragdoll cat can be done by analyzing the cat, which you can read more about here.

 Should I Adopt a Male or Female Kitten and Why?

-Many people say that male Ragdolls tend to be sweeter, but plenty of owners of female Ragdoll cats would say the opposite.
-A good rule of thumb is that it’s not about the sex of the cat, but the personality in general, so the best question to ask is whether the Ragdoll cat breeder has any insight into the kitten’s personality.
-Read more answers on the question should you adopt a male vs female ragdoll.
+Many people say that male Ragdolls tend to be sweeter, but many owners of female Ragdoll cats would say the opposite.
+A good rule of thumb is that it’s not about the sex of the cat, but the personality in general, so the best question is whether the Ragdoll cat breeder has any insight into the kitten’s personality.
+Read more answers to the question: should you adopt a male vs. female Ragdoll?

-- Visit with kittens of both genders and have some playtime with them, then choose a kitten you have a connection with.
+Visit with kittens of both genders and have some playtime with them, then choose a kitten you connect with.

-- Female kittens can be a little more aggressive in play, but still strongly bond with their owners.
+Female kittens can be slightly more aggressive in play but have a strong bond with their owners.

-- Since females can become protective mothers, they might be a bit more careful and aloof.
+Since females can become protective mothers, they might be slightly more careful and aloof.

-- Often breeders want to sell male cats first because males can breed as young as 5 months, so this is why it often seems like the females are the last to sell.
+Often, breeders want to sell male cats first because males can breed as young as five months, so this is why it often seems like the females are the last to sell.

-- Males are usually bigger, which is what a lot of pet owners are looking for in a Ragdoll cat.
+Males are usually bigger, which many pet owners look for in a Ragdoll cat.

-- Females might have fewer issues with UTIs and blockage than males.
-Do keep in mind though that a proper diet will eliminate the UTI problem entirely.
+Females might have fewer issues with UTIs and blockage than males – but any cat fed a proper Ragdoll cat diet will not have this problem.
+Do remember that a proper diet will eliminate the UTI problem.
 Please read catinfo.org for more info.

 While some believe that male cats have better temperaments than females, many owners find that there isn’t much difference once they are altered.

-Try to get a pair of kittens if possible.
-Ragdolls are very social and need company, so a sibling or another kitty might prevent behavior issues caused by loneliness
+Try to get a pair of kittens.
+Ragdolls are very social and need company, so a sibling or another kitty might prevent behavior issues caused by loneliness.

 At What Age Do Ragdoll Kittens Calm Down?

 Ragdoll cats are known for being very relaxed and affectionate towards their human companions.
-However this is not always the case, since they go through different development stages, just like us.
-Having said this, Ragdoll Kittens are known for being more curious, energetic and difficult to keep in one place.
-As any other kittens, they want to explore their environments and will often find themselves in trouble, even if unwillingly.
+However, this is only sometimes the case since they go through different development stages, just like us.
+Having said this, Ragdoll Kittens are known for being more curious, energetic, and challenging to keep in one place.
+As with other kittens, they want to explore their environments and often find themselves in trouble, even if unwilling.

-At about 11-12 months of age, they will start to change and you’ll notice a shift in their behavior.
-As they leave their early childhood behind, they will become more calm and more prone to showing you affection.
+At about 11-12 months of age, they will start to change, and you’ll notice a shift in their behavior.
+As they leave their early childhood behind, they will become calmer and more prone to showing you affection.
 In time this behavior will only intensify, enabling them to grow into the cuddly personality they’re so well-known for.

 Where Should My Ragdoll Kitten Sleep?

-As any other kittens, Ragdoll kittens need to get properly acquainted with their new environment and sleeping space.
-In order for this to happen, you need to create a safe space for them.
-You can offer positive reinforcement whenever they sleep in their designated space or you can leave them their favorite blanket or a similar item that offers them security and comfort.
-Depending on what you want as well, you can train your Ragdoll to sleep in its kitty bed somewhere further away from your bedroom, at the foot of your bed or maybe even next to your pillow.
+As with other kittens, Ragdolls must get appropriately acquainted with their new environment and sleeping space.
+For this to happen, you need to create a safe space for them.
+You can offer positive reinforcement whenever they sleep in their designated area or leave them their favorite blanket or a similar item that gives them security and comfort.
+Depending on what you want, you can train your Ragdoll to sleep in its kitty bed somewhere further away from your bedroom, at the foot of your bed, or maybe even next to your pillow.

-The one thing to remember about Ragdolls is that they need plenty of entertainment since they are active and playful in nature.
+The one thing to remember about Ragdolls is that they need plenty of entertainment since they are active and playful.
 So make sure you leave toys around its sleeping space, so your furry friend won’t feel estranged.

 Do Ragdoll Cats Scratch Furniture?

 It depends.
-Ragdoll cats are not particularly known to scratch furniture, but they are cats, after all, and they need to sharpen their claws, so the occasional furniture damage may occur.
+Ragdoll cats are not known to scratch furniture, but they are cats, after all, and they need to sharpen their claws so that the occasional furniture damage may occur.

 Are Ragdoll Cats High Maintenance?